LinuxUser255/MiscThings/slicing_and_indexing_review.md

 <br>

 ### Example 8: Slice the string `Python programming` to get `mroty`

 ### A detailed explaination of the process:

 **`string[-5:-15:-2]` on the string "Python programming".**

+that index actually results in the text `mropn`, not mroty

 First, identify the negative indices in "**Python programming**":